gpat22/gpat22/README.md

 - 👋 Hi, I’m @gpat22
-- 👀 I’m interested in Java and Web Development
+- 👀 I’m interested in Python Full Stack and Web Development
 - 🌱 I’m currently persuing computer engineering
 - 📫 How to reach me by gayatripatkar22@gmail.com